-Screeds are long, straight, stiff tubing or boards used to smooth concrete shortly after is is poured.
-Screed are available in different sizes and can even be project-specific, such as those used for building concrete bridges.
+Screeds are long, straight, stiff tubing or boards used to smooth concrete shortly after it is poured.
+Screeds are available in different sizes and can even be project-specific, such as those used for building concrete bridges.
 For hand-screeding, the screed must be longer than the width of the concrete form so that the screed can "ride" along top edges of the form.

 Vibrators are used to settle and compact concrete on-site.
 There are four basic types: